sveltejs/vite-plugin-svelte/docs/faq.md

 added/changed/removed imports and these then cause extra requests, delays and render the prebundled files from the initial scan moot.
 If you prefer to use these tools, please exclude the libraries you use them with from prebundling.

-#### excluding libraries from prebundling
+#### Excluding libraries from prebundling

-If you want to disable prebundling for a single library, use optimizeDeps.exclude
+If you want to disable prebundling for a single library, use `optimizeDeps.exclude`

 ```js
 // vite.config.js